 Call your doctor or a local health clinic today to see if you need care or testing.
 If you are told to go to a care center, wear a mask.

-If you are not fully vaccinated OR you have symptoms (even if you are fully vaccinated):
+If you are not up to date on your COVID-19 vaccines OR you have symptoms (even if you are fully vaccinated and boosted):